codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli.rst

 .. literalinclude:: cli/002.php
    :lines: 2-

-For more information, see the :doc:`Routes </incoming/routing>` page.
+For more information, see the :ref:`Routes <command-line-only-routes>` page.

 The CLI Library
 ---------------